erichgess/erichgess.github.io/source/_posts/2015-08-17-f-number-zippers.markdown

 - The Zipper of a Tree with variable numbers of branches.
 - Deriving the Zipper
 -- the Zipper ADT compared to the parent type
--- The derivative of an ADT
+-- The derivative of an ADT - Holes!
---
+-- Filling the hole
 -->

 One of the coolest things about working with F# (and other ML languages) is the